 There are two types of LADOs:

-“Most orthodontists don’t want to give up total control of the practice they’ve worked so hard to grow throughout their career,” Jeremy says, whether it be a young doctor still growing their patient base, or an established orthodontist.
-“It’s important to find out how any business deal will provide support and collective buying power, along with how much autonomy you’ll have to still run your practice your way — if that’s what you’re looking to achieve.”
+“Most orthodontists are hesitant to relinquish full control of the practice they have diligently built throughout their careers,” Anil says, whether it be a young doctor growing their patient base or an established orthodontist.
+“It’s crucial to understand how any business deal will offer support and collective buying power, while also determining the level of independence you’ll retain to manage your practice as you see fit — if maintaining clinical autonomy is your goal.”

 DSO model 4: Alternative DSO